thefrontside/bigtest/website/docs/docs/interactors/3-locators-filters-actions.md

 Button('Submit').click();
 ```

 The `Button` Interactor created by BigTest comes with `click`, `focus`, and `blur` actions.
-You can add more actions to suit your needs when you create your own Interactors, which we will cover in the next section.
+You can add more actions to suit your needs when you create your own Interactors.

 ## find